CHAOSTHEORY

 Why is this important?

-The Equity Risk Premium (ERP) represents the excess return that investing in the stock market provides over a risk-free rate (typically the 10-Year Treasury).
-This is a fundamental metric for valuation at the index level.
+The Equity Risk Premium represents the excess return that investing in the stock market provides over the risk-free rate (10-Year Treasury).
+It is a fundamental metric for valuation at the index level — the higher the spread, the more investors are compensated for taking on equity risk.

 What is occurring?

-The spread has turned negative denoting very expensive valuations.
+The spread has turned negative, denoting very expensive valuations.
 Note that this model relies on trailing earnings without dividends, making it a backward-looking diagnostic.
-While useful for historical baselines, see below for a comprehensive, dividend-adjusted view.
+While useful for historical baselines, see Model 02 below for a comprehensive, dividend-adjusted view.

 Signal: Caution

-I have created a visual to show where the ERP (Blue line) ends the year and how it correlates to the next year's S&P 500 returns.
-The higher the ERP the better the returns tend to be.
-We can see in the modern era ( The last 20 years) Valuations have been range bound between 6%-4% ERP.
+The blue line shows where the ERP ends each year and how it correlates to the following year's S&P 500 returns.
+The higher the ERP, the better the returns tend to be.
+In the modern era (last 20 years), valuations have been range-bound between 4%–6% ERP.

-During the Dotcom bubble, the ERP fell to very low levels falling to a low point at 2.05%.
-So it is plausible that elevated valuations can persist in shorter time frames.
-However, once these periods end, market valuations will mean revert.
-From the close of 1999 it took the S&P approxiately 7 years to make new highs.
+During the Dotcom bubble, the ERP fell to very low levels — reaching a low of 2.05%.
+Elevated valuations can persist in shorter time frames, but once these periods end, market valuations mean revert.
+From the close of 1999, it took the S&P approximately 7 years to make new highs.

 Forward Looking Measures